 Spatial representation is essential.
 It must have a representation of empty space, things in space, itself and its parts and their relationships in space, the evolving relations between itself and its parts and other things in space, the characteristics such as density, texture, softness, which must be encoded with space.
 The physical model of course applies to everything in space, and that spatial representation ought to be close to a learnability of physical action.

 Imagine a sequence of LIDAR scan frames at times t0, t1, etc. Each point is taken as a distance and two angles relative to the orientation of the scanner.
-Perhaps 50 or 200 points complete a single scan.
+Perhaps tens, hundreds, thousands of 3D points in the camera's frame of reference complete a single scan.

 Or imagine a stereo video camera, which similarly provides distance and two angles for each pixel for each frame across a sequence of (equal-timed) times.

 The path task would be to find the small-dimensional transform of camera through space between frames.
-The transform involves a 3D translation for movement of its center and a unit quaternion for orientation of its focal axis and "up" normal vector, thus 7 values to estimate between each successive pair of 50-4000 angle/distance frames.
+The transform involves a 3D translation and rotation for movement of camera center and orientation relative to the previous frame of reference, thus a 3D shift and perhaps a unit quaternion for rotation/orientation of its focal axis and "up" normal vector, thus 7 values to estimate between each successive pair of 50-4000 angle/distance frames.

 (This whole job is mainly a search-for-the-closest-point problem.)